vermut/ha_openmower/README.md

 ![alt text](docs/image-7.png)

 Installation
 ===

 Install via HACS by adding https://github.com/vermut/ha_openmower.git as a Custom Repository.
 Refresh HACS, go to Openmower and download the integration.

 Add the integration in settings -> integrations.
 Here you fill in the details for your mower.
-The prefix you set in the config and the LON/LAT in the same config file.
+I.e. the prefix and the LAT/LONG from the openmower config file.

 ![alt text](docs/image-1.png)